thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 A.  Identify a named self-adjusting algorithm (e.g., nearest neighbor algorithm, greedy algorithm) that could be used to create your program to deliver the packages.

 	The nearest neighbor algorithm could create my program and deliver the packages.
-This algorthim works by traveling to the nearest node in respect to the current node.
+This algorithm works by traveling to the nearest node in respect to the current node.

 B.  Identify a self-adjusting data structure, such as a hash table, that could be used with the algorithm identified in part A to store the package data.
 1. Explain how your data structure accounts for the relationship between the data components you are storing.